enterpriseready/enterpriseready/content/features/product-security.md

 Having a current product architecture document is a prerequisite for being able to think about product security.
 It's important to keep your product architecture documents current.

 **Dev Environments**
 Your development environments should be isolated from production and staging systems.
 Each development environment should not be able to access production databases and resources.
+Production data should not be used for testing and development purposes.
 Any secrets that are required for your environment should be different in dev than in production or staging.

 **Encryption Primitives**
 Ensure that encryption methods are not “homegrown”.
 Use industry defined standards when encrypting data.
 Also, it's important to know your (potential) buyer.
 Common standards like RSA and AES are frequently accepted.
 Some encryption libraries require initialization with a securely seeded random number generator, be sure to read the docs or code for your uuid library to determine if you are responsible for seeding.